anvaka/common-words/README.md

 * Use [summed area table](https://en.wikipedia.org/wiki/Summed_area_table) to quickly, in O(1) time, tell if a new candidate rectangle intersects anything under it.
-The downside of this method is that each update requires updating the entire table, which gives O(N<sup>2</sup>) performance;
+The downside of this method is that each canvas update requires updating the entire table, which gives O(N<sup>2</sup>) performance;
 * Maintain some sort of [`R-tree`](https://en.wikipedia.org/wiki/R-tree) to quickly tell if a new candidate rectangle intersects anything under it.
-Intersection lookup in this approach is slower than in summed are tables, but index maintenance is faster.
+Intersection lookup in this approach is slower than in summed area tables, but index maintenance is faster.

 I think the main downside of both of these methods is that we still can get wrong initial point many number of times before we find a spot that fits new rectangle.

 I wanted to try something different.
 I wanted to build an index that would let me quickly pick a rectangle large enough to fit my new incoming rectangles.
-Make and index the free space, not occupied one.
+Make index of the free space, not occupied one.

 I choose a [quadtree](https://en.wikipedia.org/wiki/Quadtree) to be my index.
 Each non-leaf node in the tree contains information about how many free pixels